Taking Care of Your Mental Health During the Holidays

 2. Volunteer: Giving back to others is a great way to cope with depression.
 If you’re feeling lonely or jaded, volunteering can help you find new meaning and value for the holiday season.

 3. Enjoy small moments: Be mindful of small and enjoyable moments in the present.
-Notice the smell of cookies baking, the melody of a holiday song, the cozy feeling sitting by a fireplace etc.
+Notice the smell of cookies baking, the melody of a holiday song, or the cozy feeling of sitting by a fireplace.

 4. Seek support through therapy: It’s ok to seek extra support during the holidays.
 Therapy can help you feel less alone and learn effective ways to cope with depression and anxiety.